-Mozilla Firefox became a popular alternative to Microsoft Internet Explorer 6.0 when users sought a browser that could better protect them from spyware and malicious websites.
-As of 2017, it is the fourth-most popular browser after Google Chrome, Apple Safari, and UC Browser.
+Firefox became a popular alternative to Microsoft Internet Explorer 6.0 when users sought a better browser to protect them from spyware and malicious websites.
+As of 2022, it is the fourth-most popular browser after Google Chrome, Apple Safari, and UC Browser.

 On November 14, 2017, Mozilla announced Firefox Quantum, a new technology base for the Firefox browser.
-Every new version of Firefox for desktop computers use Firefox Quantum technology, beginning with version 57.
-Mobile versions use the new appearance features (codenamed "Photoni UI"), but not the underlying technology.
+Every new version of Firefox for desktop computers uses Firefox Quantum technology, beginning with version 57.
+Mobile versions use the new appearance features (code-named "Photon UI"), but not the underlying technology.

-Firefox Quantum is roughly twice as fast as previous versions of Firefox, and uses less RAM when browsing.
-Large portions of Firefox Quantum were re-written using Mozilla's home-grown system programming language, Rust, which provides enhanced thread safety.
+Firefox Quantum is roughly twice as fast as previous versions of Firefox and uses less RAM (random-access memory) when browsing.
+Large portions of Firefox Quantum were rewritten using Mozilla's home-grown system programming language, Rust, which provides enhanced thread safety.
 As a result, Firefox takes greater advantage of multiprocessing capabilities on the user's computer.